Painting the Brecon Beacons, an Inspired Journey!

 The mountains of wales drew me once again, painting the brecon beacons!
 Wide open mountainous landscapes

-Here is a view of Treorchy in the Rhondda valley, a one time mining community, which boasts a famous male voice choir.
-With my own love of singing, It was begging me to be painted.
+It sits in the Rhondda valley.
+It is a one time mining community, boasting an internationally famous choir.
+With my own love of singing, this valley was begging me to be painted.